aziz/DistractionFreeWindow/README.md

 ### Manual installation

 * Select `Preferences > Browse Packages` from the main menu.
-Use the command line to `$ cd .../Packages` into that exact same folder, then `$ git clone git://github.com/aziz/DistractionFreeWindow.git`.
+Use the command line to `cd .../Packages` into that exact same folder, then `git clone git://github.com/aziz/DistractionFreeWindow.git`.
 * Or select `Preferences > Browse Packages` from the main menu, then create a subfolder named `DistractionFreeWindow` and unzip the contents of [a current snapshot of `master` as `*.zip`](https://github.com/aziz/DistractionFreeWindow/archive/master.zip) into it.

 ## Usage